wvanbreukelen/ZermeloRoosterPHP/README.md

 $zermelo = new ZermeloAPI('hereyourschoolname');
 ```

-It's also possible to connect with the HTTPS protocol enabled, if you webserver supports this feature.
-Just add the true boolean to the constructor.
+It's also possible to connect with the HTTPS protocol enabled, if you webserver supports this feature, just add the true boolean to the constructor.

 ```php
 $zermelo = new ZermeloAPI('hereyourschoolname', true)